sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 31 PM" src="https://github.com/user-attachments/assets/b9ea8e76-f440-48bf-9b4a-60d1f9cb2592">

 #### Key Insights
+- From the output, it is observed that Spotify Playlists has the highest track count, with 4,955,719 tracks, indicating that Spotify likely features a large variety of tracks.
+Spotify Charts, however, has a much lower track count of 11,445 tracks, showing that only a small number of tracks make it to the charts.
+On Apple, Apple Playlists has 64,625 tracks, while Apple Charts shows 49,469 tracks, which suggests that Apple charts feature a significant proportion of its playlist tracks.
+Deezer Playlists has 95,913 tracks, but Deezer Charts includes only 2,541, indicating that Deezer charts are much more selective in terms of track inclusion.
+Lastly, Shazam Charts includes 45,854 tracks, suggesting that Shazam charts feature a considerable amount of tracks but still significantly fewer than the playlists.

 ### 💡 Advanced Analysis
    - **Key & Mode Patterns:** Based on **streams**, are there patterns among tracks with similar **key** or **mode** (Major vs. Minor)?